Sony Ericsson Xperia Neo V

 Sony Ericsson Xperia Neo V is a smartphone by Sony Ericsson that supersedes the Sony Ericsson Xperia Neo.
 It was launched in October 2011 as a cheaper albeit alternative variant of the more expensive Sony Ericsson Xperia Neo.
 Sony scaled down the camera from 8.1 MP to 5.0 MP in the case of the Neo V so as to keep production costs down.
+The Xperia Neo V came pre-installed with Android 2.3 "Gingerbread" and upgradeable to Android 4.0.4 "Ice Cream Sandwich" (June 2012).